 - Choosing Shoes for Kids With Flat Feet

 - 6. Pediped Becky Mary Jane

 - 8. Stride Rite Made 2 Play Artin Sneaker

 - 9. Birkenstock Kids’ Arizona Sandal

 - 10. Hush Puppies Gavin Uniform Dress Shoe

 - The Takeaway

 First of all, don’t worry.
 Having flat feet is pretty common.
 Genetics can play a major factor in whether or not a child will have flat feet.
 (That’s right, mom and dad.
 If you have flat feet, your child may have it, too.).
 As a matter of fact, 1 in every 5 children will have flat feet throughout the remainder of their lives!

-But technically speaking, we are all born with flat feet (though it ideally shouldn’t last throughout our entire lives).
-If you look at babies and toddlers feet you’ll see that they lack an arch and that their feet are exceptionally soft.
+Technically speaking, we are all born with flat feet (though it ideally shouldn’t last throughout our entire lives).
+If you look at babies’ and toddlers’ feet you’ll see that they lack an arch and that their feet are exceptionally soft.
 For most people, an arch will form during childhood, doing away with the soft, flat, squishy feet and building stronger foot bones and arches.
 This process will begin at the age of 3 and your child’s feet arches will be fully developed by the age of 6.
 However, some people will continue to have flat feet.

 With flat feet can come some pain with walking or other activity.
 If there is no pain present, great!
 No special treatment is necessary for flat feet that aren’t bothersome.
-But if your child does have flat feet and is over the age of 3, it’s a good idea to go visit their doctor or a podiatrist, especially if pain is a factor.
+But if your child does have flat feet and is over the age of 6, it’s a good idea to go visit their doctor or a podiatrist, especially if pain is a factor.

 If you are trying to figure out whether or not your child has flat feet, there is a simple experiment you and your child can perform to see if he/she does have flat feet.
 It’s called the “Wet Test.”